-For an arithmetic sequence, the difference between consecutive terms is constant.
-Meaning, the difference between the first and second term is the same as the difference between the second and the third term, and so forth.
-This difference is called the common difference and is usually denoted with An example of an arithmetic sequence is the following.
+An arithmetic sequence is a sequence that has a constant difference between consecutive terms.
+That is, the difference between the first and the second term is the same as the difference between the second and the third term, and so on.
+This difference is called the common difference and is usually denoted with d.
+Consider the following example.

-In a theater, there are rows of seats.
-The first row has seats, and for each subsequent row, the number of seats increases by Write an arithmetic sequence to represent the number of seats in each row, then graph the sequence.
+In a theater, there are 10 rows of seats.
+The first row has 11 seats, and for each subsequent row, the number of seats increases by 3.
+Write an arithmetic sequence to represent the number of seats in each row, then graph the sequence.

 Lastly, to graph the sequence, we can plot the points from the table.
 Notice that the points aren't connected.
 This is because the row number and the number of seats in each row both have to be whole numbers.

 Because their terms change by a constant amount, arithmetic sequences show a linear relationship.
-Here, the common difference can be considered the slope of the line.
+Here, the common difference d=1.5 can be considered the slope of the line.
 In fact, when plotting an arithmetic sequence in a coordinate plane, it resembles the graph of a linear function.

-The twelfth term is
+The twelfth term is 37.

 Pelle is an avid collector of pellets.
 During his spare time, he likes to arrange his pellets in different patterns.
 Today, he's chosen to place them in the shape of a triangle.
 The top row consists of one pellet, the second of three pellets, the third of five pellets, and so on.
-Write a rule where is the amount of pellets in row Then, use the rule to find which row has pellets.
+Write a rule where is the amount of pellets in row n.
+Then, use the rule to find which row has 53 pellets.

-Row has pellets.
+Row 27 has 53 pellets.